 In September, 2016 the Foundation entered into an agreement to acquire the DoubleTree Birmingham Hotel located at 808 20th Street South on the UAB campus for total consideration of \$6.7 million.
 Subsequently, a single-member LLC was established named Campus Hospitality Services, LLC (CHS) for the purpose of owning and operating the hotel.
-The Foundation entered into a financing agreement (Note 13) in order to finance both the initial purchase and the property improvement plan required to upgrade the hotel to a Hilton.
+The Foundation entered into a financing agreement (Note 11) in order to finance both the initial purchase and the property improvement plan required to upgrade the hotel to a Hilton.
 The hotel was acquired on November 1, 2016.

-The results of operations of the DoubleTree Birmingham for the year ended June 30, 2017, which are included in the accompanying statements of activities and changes in net assets, are summarized as follows:
+The results of operations of these major properties for the years ended June 30, 2018 and 2017, which are included in the accompanying statements of activities and changes in net assets, are summarized as follows: